flipacholas/Architecture-of-consoles/articles/mega-drive-genesis.md

   - **16-bit ALU**: Meaning it needs extra cycles to compute arithmetic operation on 32-bit numbers, but it's fine on 16-bit/8-bit ones.
   - External **16-bit data bus**: As you can see, while this CPU has some '32-bit capabilities', it hasn't been designed to be a complete 32-bit machine.
 The width of this bus implies better performance when moving 16-bit data around.
     - Interestingly enough, Motorola debuted a complete 32-bit CPU, the **68020**, four years before this console's release.
 But I imagine costs would've skyrocketed had Sega chosen the latter chip.
-  - **24‑bit address bus**.
-This means that **up to 16 MB of memory can be accessed**.
+  - **24‑bit address bus**: This means that **up to 16 MB of memory can be accessed**.
 Memory addresses are still encoded with 32-bit values inside the CPU (the upper byte is just discarded).
 Having said that, the bus is physically connected to {{< cite "cpu-memorymap" >}}:
     - 64 KB of general-purpose RAM.
     - Cartridge ROM (up to 4 MB).
     - Two Controllers.